algorandfoundation/specs/dev/TEAL_opcodes.md

 ## base64_decode e

-- Opcode: 0x5c {uint8 alphabet index}
+- Opcode: 0x5c {uint8 encoding index}
 - Stack: ..., A: []byte &rarr; ..., []byte
-- decode A which was base64-encoded using _encoding alphabet_ E. Fail if A is not base64 encoded with alphabet E
+- decode A which was base64-encoded using _encoding_ E. Fail if X is not base64 encoded with encoding E
 - **Cost**: 25
 - Availability: v6

-decodes A using the base64 encoding alphabet E. Specify the alphabet with an immediate arg either as URL and Filename Safe (`URLAlph`) or Standard (`StdAlph`).
-See <a href="https://rfc-editor.org/rfc/rfc4648.html#section-4">RFC 4648</a> (sections 4 and 5)
+Decodes A using the base64 encoding E. Specify the encoding with an immediate arg either as URL and Filename Safe (`URLEncoding`) or Standard (`StdEncoding`).
+See <a href="https://rfc-editor.org/rfc/rfc4648.html#section-4">RFC 4648</a> (sections 4 and 5).
+It is assumed that the encoding ends with the exact number of `=` padding characters as required by the RFC.
+When padding occurs, any unused pad bits in the encoding must be set to zero or the decoding will fail.
+The special cases of `\n` and `\r` are allowed but completely ignored.
+An error will result when attempting to decode a string with a character that is not in the encoding alphabet or not one of `=`, `\r`, or `\n`.

 ## balance